silnrsi/pysilfont/docs/scripts.md

 - Plain text file with one glyph name per line in the desired order
 - csv file with headers using glyph_name and sort_final columns

-With the csv file, the glyph names are sorted by the values in the sort_final column, which can be integer or real.
+With the csv file:
+- The glyph names are sorted by the values in the sort_final column, which can be integer or real.
 HEADER can be used to specify alternate column header to sort_final.
 Multiple comma-separated values can be used with `--header` and `--field` to update two or more orders in a single command call.
+- GNAME can be used to specify column header to use instead of glyph_name.

 ---
 ####  psfsetpsnames
-Usage: **`psfsetpsnames [-i INPUT] ifont [ofont]`**
+Usage: **`psfsetpsnames [--gname GNAME] [-i INPUT] ifont [ofont]`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

+From the INPUT file, load `public.postscriptName` in lib.plist to specify final production names for glyphs.

-Add public.postscriptName to glif lib based on a csv file, in one of two formats:
+The input file can be in one of two formats:
 - simple csv in form glyphname,postscriptname
-- csv file with headers using on glyph_name and ps_name columns
+- csv file with headers using glyph_name and ps_name columns

+With the csv file, GNAME can be used to specify column header to use instead of glyph_name.

 ---
 ####  psfsetunicodes